It isn't rocket science, but it is incredibly important.

 Our system works to resize product images for you automatically.
 (Please note that this is different to aspect ratios explained in this article).

-So we ask that you upload your images in the highest quality that you have (except for a maximum file size limit of 10MB).
+So we ask that you upload your images in the highest quality that you have.
+Limits do apply though, please read here for details.

 This way, you can be sure you're getting the best result with the maximum size.